zamansky/github-org-explorer/README.md

 electron-packager .
 GitHub-Org-Browser --platform=all --arch=x64
 ```

-The above will build for alla vailable platforms.
+The above will build for all available platforms.
 To just build one, specify platform:

  - darwin
  - linux